Quick Tips File

 alter system kill session(sid, serial#);

-the v$session view.
-There are a few reasons a DBA could use orakill
+from the v$session view.
+There are a few reasons a DBA could use

-Instead, the session will remain connected until it times out, then the
+exist.
+Instead, the session will remain connected until it times

-session is killed and the locks are released.
-The orakill command will
+out, then the session is killed and the locks are released.
+The

 2. A DBA may not be able to gain access to a SQL prompt due to a

-the session cannot be killed more gracefully (via alter system kill
+If the session cannot be killed more gracefully (via alter

-session), or the instance is inaccessible via SQL, then orakill
+system kill session), or the instance is inaccessible via

-can be used to terminate the offending session.
+SQL, then orakill can be used to terminate the offending

 Background processes should not be terminated, only user sessions.